witmin/datavis-d3-making-bar-chart/README.md

 The source code by Curran is on [VizHub](https://vizhub.com/curran/326730c80fc54969ae501fb58c8cb94b?edit=files&file=data.csv&mode=mini)

 This repository used [rollup.js](https://rollupjs.org/) as the JavaScript module bundler.

+## Demo of the Main branch

 ## View the outcome
 Open `public/index.html` in modern browser such as Chrome or Firefox directly.